 A. Comparing data over several years is not recommended.
 Data every year is subject to changes in occupational, industrial and geographical classifications, reference periods, data collection, and methodology.

-A. The Iowa Wage Survey is a state product that uses BLS OES data and estimates the wages forward one year using the Employment Cost Index to make them more current.
+A. The Iowa Wage Report is a state product that uses BLS OES data and estimates the wages forward one year using the Employment Cost Index to make them more current.
 In all other regards, the data is the same.

 A. Long-Term Projections are created every two years and incorporate an even numbered base year for the State and Iowa Workforce Development Regions.
 For example, Long-Term Projections that have a base year of 2016 would have a projected year of 2026.
 Short-Term Projections for the industries and occupations are produced every year and use a quarterly base year which includes January, February and March.
 For example, Short Term Projection using 1st Quarter of 2018 as the base year will project to 1st quarter 2019.